Elegant Dwarf Japanese Cedar

 A compact mounded shrub in the Cypress family, with drooping evergreen foliage and distinct texture; a spreading habit of growth unlike the species itself, which is a tall tree; foliage is a good blue-green color that bronzes at winter

-Elegant Dwarf Japanese Cedar has attractive bluish-green foliage.
-The tiny scale-like leaves are highly ornamental and turn plum purple in fall.
-Neither the flowers nor the fruit are ornamentally significant.
+Elegant Dwarf Japanese Cedar is a dwarf conifer which is primarily valued in the garden for its interestingly mounded form.
+It has attractive bluish-green evergreen foliage.
+The tiny scale-like sprays of foliage are highly ornamental and turn plum purple in the fall, which persists throughout the winter.

 Elegant Dwarf Japanese Cedar is a multi-stemmed evergreen shrub with a mounded form.
 Its relatively fine texture sets it apart from other landscape plants with less refined foliage.